Timmy Conway

-Timothy Conway (born 27 October 1942) is a former Irish politician from Naas in County Kildare.
+Timothy Conway (born 27 October 1942) is an Irish former politician from Naas in County Kildare.
 An accountant and long-serving local councillor, he served for six years as a senator in the 1980s and later contested two general elections.
 In the course of his political career he switched party twice, moving from the Labour Party to the Progressive Democrats and then to Fine Gael.

 Political career

 Conway joined the Labour Party as a trainee accountant in the 1970s, and was later elected as a member of Kildare County Council.
-He was Labour's director of elections in the Kildare constituency at the 1981 general election, after which he was nominated by the Taoiseach, Garret FitzGerald, as a member of the 15th Seanad Éireann.
+He was Labour's director of elections in the Kildare constituency at the 1981 general election, after which he was nominated by the Taoiseach, Garret FitzGerald, as a member of the 15th Seanad.
 The appointment was explained by the Labour Party's secretary, Seamus Scally, as an organisational one: Conway would be responsible for organising and improving the finances of the party in the Leinster area.

 The following year he was elected to the 16th Seanad, topping the poll on the Industrial and Commercial Panel.